 Social assistance clients are, as a rule, some of the most vulnerable and marginalized members of society.
 While opportunities for utilizing formal and informal grievance, dispute resolution and accountability mechanisms exist, as explained above, it is clear that these categories of persons are also in need of support from other stakeholders.
+Even in countries where gender-equal laws have been put in place, power inequalities between women and men as well as gender stereotypes and discriminatory social norms may prevent women from claiming their rights.
+Therefore, legal literacy efforts need to accompany the introduction and enforcement of legal measures, to enable clients to realise their rights effectively.
 Indeed State legal aid is not available to social assistance clients in many countries.
-In fact, several of the (social) accountability structures referred to above have been established and/ or supported by government and civil society agencies (including NGOs).
+In fact, several of the (social) accountability structures referred to above have been established and/or supported by government and civil society agencies (including NGOs).